kimberlyetienne-pro/microbiome-prototype/README.md

 Open `index.html` in any browser.

 ## Deploying
-The project is fully static and can be deployed to Netlify, Vercel, or GitHub Pages.
+The project is fully static and deployed to Netlify.

 —
 Kimberly